Links between hEDS/HSD and anxiety

 potential loss of earnings, and

-inability to plan because of unpredictable symptoms
+inability to plan because of unpredictable symptoms take their toll.

 However, the links between hEDS/HSD and anxiety are far more complex than originally thought.
 Studies show that in the general population around 20% of people have unusually flexible joints, but in a population of people with panic or anxiety disorder around 70% of them have unusually flexible joints!